-The upper limit of a network's capacity is its liquid throughput.
+For collective communications, the upper limit of a network's capacity is its liquid throughput.
 The liquid throughput corresponds to the flow of a liquid in an equivalent network of pipes.
-However, the aggregate throughput of a collective communication pattern (traffic) scheduled according to network topology unaware techniques may be several times lower than the maximal potential throughput of the network.
-In most of the cut-through, wormhole and wavelength division optical networks, there is a loss of performance due to congestions between simultaneous transfers sharing a common communication resource.
-We propose to schedule the transfers of a traffic according to a schedule yielding the liquid throughput.
+However, in communication networks, the aggregate throughput of a collective communication pattern (traffic) scheduled according to straight forward topology unaware techniques may be several times lower than the maximal potential throughput of the network.
+In most of the cut-through, wormhole and wavelength division optical networks, there is a loss of performance due to congestions between simultaneous transfers sharing a common link resource.
+We propose to schedule the transfers of a traffic according to a schedule vielding the liquid throughput.
 Such a schedule, called liquid schedule, relies on the knowledge of the underlying network topology and ensures an optimal utilization of all bottleneck links.
-To build a liquid schedule, we partition the traffic into time frames comprising mutually non-congesting transfers keeping all bottleneck links busy during all time frames.
+To build a liquid schedule, we partition the traffic into time frames comprising mutually noncongesting transfers keeping all bottleneck links occupied all the time.
 The search for mutually non-congesting transfers utilizing all bottleneck links is of exponential complexity.
-We present an efficient algorithm which non-redundantly traverses the search space and limits the search to only those sets of transfers, which are non-congesting and use all bottleneck links.
-We further propose a liquid schedule construction technique, which reduces the search space without affecting the solution space.
+We present an efficient algorithm which nonredundantly traverses the search space and limits the search to only those sets of transfers, which are noncongesting and utilize all bottleneck links.
+We further propose a liquid schedule construction technique, which efficiently reduces the search space without affecting the solution space.